mylan1/bana/README.md

-bana is a good boy
+bana is a good girl